 - Stay active during your pregnancy.
-Your doctor can give you exercise guidelines.
+Your healthcare provider can give you exercise guidelines.

 Make Lifestyle Changes

 quit.
-Smoking increases the risk of pregnancy complications, like
+Smoking increases the risk of pregnancy complications, including

 premature birth.
 If you quit smoking, your risk of premature birth becomes similar to that of mothers who are nonsmokers.